CACILTD/forecaster/user-guide/Data/Data-Importers.md

 Figure 19 Excel Import Wizard - Sheet Selection

-Clicking on Next will bring you to the Column Configuration screen which is described in section in more detail in 5.1.1.
+Clicking on Next will bring you to the Column Configuration screen.
 The importation will then complete by clicking on Next followed by Finish.

- **[ IMAGE ]**
-Figure 20 Completing the Excel Importation

 ##### Script Importer